Center for Climate and Security

-This non-partisan institute is part of the Council on Strategic Risks (Might be worth an abstract if not done yet?
-I put it on the list) and Vision: “a climate resilient world…which recognizes that climate change risks are unprecedented in human history, and does not wait for absolute certainty before acting to mitigate and adapt to those risks.”
+This non-partisan institute is part of the Council on Strategic Risks and Vision: “a climate resilient world…which recognizes that climate change risks are unprecedented in human history, and does not wait for absolute certainty before acting to mitigate and adapt to those risks.”
 For that the Center facilitates policy development processes and dialogues, provides analysis, conducts research, and acts as a resource hub in the climate and security field.

 - Climate Change Risks to the U.S. Military – “The U.S. military understands that climate change is a security threat, as evidenced by strategic documents like the Quadrennial Defense Review, the setting up of a U.S. Navy Task Force Climate Change, and other actions dating all the way back to 2003.
 This program of research focuses on assessing climate change risks to the U.S. military’s mission, and highlighting solutions for the way ahead. “